 Where AI Removes the Bottleneck

-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study found that 71% of decision-makers say thought leadership is more effective than traditional marketing at demonstrating value, and 95% are more receptive to outreach from executives who produce it consistently.
-Consistent is the operative word—and consistency is where human-only operations break down.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study found that 71% of hidden decision-makers say thought leadership is more effective than traditional marketing or sales materials at demonstrating a vendor's value, and 95% say strong thought leadership makes them more receptive to sales and marketing outreach.
+Consistent is the operative wordβand consistency is where human-only operations break down.

 Results That Compound

-The Edelman data adds further weight: 79% of buyers say thought leadership makes them more likely to advocate for a vendor internally, and 64% trust thought leadership content more than marketing materials when evaluating a purchase.
+The Edelman data adds further weight: 79% of hidden decision-makers say they're more likely to advocate for a vendor during the RFP process when it consistently produces high-quality thought leadership, and 64% trust thought leadership content more than marketing materials when assessing a vendor's competencies.
 Those aren't small effects.
 They're the difference between being one option under consideration and being the obvious choice.

 Building the System